 We must create good paying, 21st century jobs that support a family, and create opportunity for growth and development.
 Indiana is ranked 12th for wind power, yet wind power only accounts or 5% of our energy.
 We can equip industry to take the lead at a state level, and compete in a growing job market, while well positioning new energy resources for future generations of our workforce.
 Source: American Wind Energy Association.

 Our Hoosier Women:

-Indiana has the 7th highest infant mortality rate, and the 3rd highest maternal mortality rate in the U.S. We must provide quality, accessible prenatal care by working to eliminate "maternity care deserts" that exist across the state.
+Indiana has the 11th highest infant mortality rate, and the 3rd highest maternal mortality rate in the U.S. We must provide access to prenatal care by working to eliminate "maternity care deserts" that exist across the state.

 Access to quality healthcare is a critical component of positive maternal health and birth outcomes.

 Fixing Indiana's gender wage gap, creating parity for women in our tax system and improving women's health are all long overdue.

 IN 2017, Hoosier women earned just 73 cents for every dollar earned by Hoosier men.